cpen333/cpen333.github.io/_lectures/cplusplus.md

   }
 }
 ```
 The `Cylinder` has a member variable `base` whose type is another class (a `Circle`).
-Because objects of class `Circle` can oly be constructed with a parameter (i.e. the only available circle constructor requires an `int` argument), `Cylinder`'s constructor need to call `base`'s constructor, and the only way to do this is through a *member initializer list*.
+Because objects of class `Circle` can only be constructed with a parameter (i.e. the only available circle constructor requires an `int` argument), `Cylinder`'s constructor need to call `base`'s constructor, and the only way to do this is through a *member initializer list*.

 #### Copy Constructors and References